arcana-engine/treasury/README.md

 * Packing is not yet implemented.
 There must be a way to pack subset of artifacts into package optimized for storing on disk and loading without indirections.
 * Server is not ready to be used in remote mode.
 To prepare for that, server should be able to fetch local source data from client that requests store operation.
 * Currently only `file:` and `data:` URLs are supported.
 This is enough for working with local assets.
-* Hot-reloading is not yet possible as server does not watches for changes in sources.
+* :fire: Hot-reloading :fire: is not yet possible as server does not watches :eyes: for changes in sources.

 ## License